Structuring Indemnification Provisions in Business Associate Agreements: Allocating Risk in Healthcare Contracting

 - Whether and when to include indemnification provisions

 - Considerations when determining whether and how to include indemnification provisions in a BAA

 - Best practices for negotiating and structuring indemnification provisions

 The panel will review these and other high priority issues:

 - What factors should counsel consider when determining if an indemnification provision is appropriate for a BAA?

-- What approaches should counsel use to protect a client’s interests when negotiating an indemnification provision?
+- What approaches should counsel use to protect a client's interests when drafting and negotiating an indemnification provision?

-- What are best practices for counsel when structuring indemnification provisions in BAAs?
+- What are some best practices for counsel when structuring indemnification provisions in BAAs?

 Mr. Hindman focuses his practice on healthcare regulatory, data privacy, cybersecurity, corporate, and... | Read More

 Mr. Hindman focuses his practice on healthcare regulatory, data privacy, cybersecurity, corporate, and transactional matters.
 He represents physicians and other healthcare providers and organizations in structuring group practices, joint ventures, medical device companies, as well as physician/hospital alignment strategies and involvement in accountable care organizations (ACOs).
 He also assits healthcare providers and businesses with potential compliance challenges, including compliance with the Stark physician self-referral law, federal and state anti-kickback laws, and corporate practice and fee-splitting restrictions.Close